herodrigues/robocup2d-tutorial/sections/installing-the-soccer-simulator.md

 To install the rcssmonitor, go to the end of this article and follow the same steps to install the soccerwindow2 monitor.

-**IMPORTANT: The steps above for Debian 7 where not tested in other linux distributions, but you can give a try.**
+**IMPORTANT: The steps above for Debian 7 were not tested in other linux distributions, but you can give a try.**

 ____________________________________________________________________________________